qLSLab/ExTaxsI/README.md

 * cd path\to\ExTaxsI-folder (windows-users)

 Now that you are inside the ExTaxsI-folder, if you are a conda user, run the following command:
-* conda create --name myExTaxsIenv --file requirements.txt --channel default --channel etetoolkit
+* conda create --name myExTaxsIenv --file requirements.txt --channel default --channel etetoolkit --channel plotly

 otherwise, run the following command:
-* pip install -r pip_requirements.txt
+* pip3 install -r pip_requirements.txt

 **3- CUSTOMIZE YOUR SETTINGS:**